-The student is to devote 16-17.2 hours on-site in an assigned; faculty-approved primary care or specialties care setting.
+The student is to devote 20 hours on site in an assigned; faculty-approved primary care or specialties care setting.
 It is expected that each student capable of eliciting a complete health history and performing a physical examination prior to entering this clinical nursing course.
 Students are responsible for charting in the office on each person they see.

 Maintaining communication with the clinical faculty or mentor will be of the utmost importance.
-In addition, the students should assume that the clinical preceptor may not clearly understand the student's role and should discuss their role and expectations with their clinical preceptor before starting (see attached Preceptor FAQs).
-If a student is experiencing difficulty in meeting his/her clinical goals, please advise the clinical preceptor and the clinical faculty as soon as possible.
+In addition, the students should assume that the clinical preceptor may not clearly understand the student's role and should discuss their role and expectations with their clinical preceptor before starting clinicals (see attached Preceptor Questions and Answers).
+If a student is experiencing difficulty in meeting his/her clinical goals, please advise the clinical preceptor and the faculty coordinator/mentor as soon as possible.

 You are required to provide your clinical schedule for the semester to your mentor at the beginning of the semester.
 If a student must miss clinical due to illness or emergency, each clinical hour missed must be made up over the course of the semester.
-PLEASE NOTIFY CLINICAL FACULTY AND PRECEPTOR IF ABSENCES ARE NECESSARY OR IF YOU ARE GOING TO BE LATE FOR YOUR CLINICAL DAY.
+PLEASE NOTIFY CLINICAL FACULTY OR MENTOR AND PRECEPTOR IF ABSENCES ARE NECESSARY.

 Home visits may be made if considered necessary to the planned care of a patient and/or family, or to some other clinical objective.
 Patient and family approval should be obtained prior to home visits.
-The clinical faculty will be notified prior to home visits if any are planned.
+The clinical faculty or mentor will be notified prior to home visits if any are planned.